Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Stability analysis

-As observed from Fig.~\ref{lagper}, since all $\omega_{0}^2$ are positive, our model is stable against small radial oscillations in presence of dark energy with the effect of nonzero mass of the strange quark.
+In Fig.~\ref{fig26}, the plot of $\left|{\Delta}p_r^{total}\right|$ vs. $\omega_0^2$ are shown for dark energy EoS parameter $\omega=-1$ and $\omega=-\frac{1}{3}$.
+Minima of these plots indicate the exact value of frequencies of normal mode.
+It is observed that all $\omega_0^2$ are positive, which indicates that the present model is stable under small radial oscillations in presence of dark energy as well as non-zero mass of strange quark.